 The goal of Tammineni lab is to provide an environment where science can be done with free spirit.
 We are committed to train students, postdocs, and research technicians so that they can achieve what they deserve.
 We are open to discussions, collaborations and thrive on honesty and ethical values while pursuing science.

 Neurodegenerative diseases affect a staggering percentage of population worldwide.
-However, these diseases are often untreatable because of the lack of our understanding of disease biology.
-Our group focuses on two important neurodegenerative diseases; Alzheimer’s Disease (AD) and Parkinson’s Disease (PD).
-The overarching goal of my research is to investigate molecular mechanisms of membrane trafficking and quality control pathways in neurodegenerative disorders.
-Using a combination of biochemical approaches and cutting-edge imaging tools, I am interested in (1) understanding how endosomal and mitochondrial transport is specialized and regulated in neurons; (2) how neurons coordinate the transport and the quality control of different organelles during early onset and progression of neurodegenerative disorders; (3) cytoskeletal remodeling during axon transport and synaptic plasticity.
-My long-term goal is to establish how trafficking pathways are coupled with the protein and organelle quality control mechanisms in neurodegenerative disorders.
-Pursuing this elemental research will advance our knowledge of these fundamental processes in the context of neurodegenerative diseases and will help us to design new therapeutic options.
+However, these diseases are often untreatable because of the lack of our understanding of the disease biology.
+The overarching goal of my research is to investigate molecular mechanisms of membrane trafficking and quality control pathways in neurodegenerative disorders especially Parkinson's Disease (PD) and Alzheimer's Disease (AD).
+Using transgenic mouse models of AD and PD and state-of-the art imaging modules combined with classic biochemical approaches, we are particularly interested in addressing the following questions; (1) To understanding how endosomal and mitochondrial transport is specialized and regulated in neurons; (2) How neurons coordinate the transport and the quality control of different organelles during early onset and progression of neurodegenerative disorders; (3) cytoskeletal remodeling during axon transport and synaptic plasticity.
+My long-term goal is to establish how trafficking pathways are coupled with quality control mechanisms and synaptic transmission in neuronal health and disease.
+Pursuing this elemental research will advance our knowledge of these fundamental processes, in the context of neurodegenerative diseases, and hopefully help us to design new therapeutic options.